-For the purposes of this Rule, a petition or similar communication must contain the names of at least 10 people resident within the Cotswolds AONB.
+For the purposes of this Rule, a petition or similar communication must contain the names of at least 10 people residing within the Cotswolds AONB.

-24. SUSPENSION AND AMENDMENT OF BOARD PROCEDURE RULES
+21. SUSPENSION AND AMENDMENT OF BOARD PROCEDURE RULES

-24.1 Suspension
+21.1 Suspension

-All of these Board Rules of Procedure except Rule 17.6 and Rule 18.2 may be suspended by motion on notice or without notice if at least one half of the whole number of members of the Board are present.
+All of these Board Rules of Procedure except Rule 16 (Exclusion of Public), 17.4 (General Disturbance) and Rule 18 (Disturbance by Public) may be suspended by motion on notice or without notice if at least one half of the whole number of Members of the Board are present.
 Suspension can only be for the duration of the meeting.

-24.2 Amendment
+21.2 Amendment